 The University encourages all individuals to report prohibited conduct or a potential violation of this policy to the Title IX Office, the Baylor University Police Department, and/or to local law enforcement.
-A complainant has the right to report, or decline to report, potential criminal conduct to law enforcement.
-Upon request, the University will assist a complainant in contacting law enforcement at any time.
-Under limited circumstances posing a threat to health or safety of any University community member, the University may independently notify law enforcement.
+A complainant has the

 An individual may make a report to the University, to law enforcement, to neither, or to both.
 Campus Title IX processes and law enforcement investigations operate independently of one another, although the University will coordinate information with the Baylor University Police Department.
 Anyone can make a report as follows: